evris99/mumble-jackson/README.md

 ### Linux

+To compile from source you need to have go installed.
-First we need to install the dependencies.
+First you need to install the dependencies.
 If you are in a Debian-based distro run:

 ```
 sudo apt install libopus-dev gcc ffmpeg
 ```

-Next we install go from https://golang.org/dl/.
-Then we build the executable:
+Then to build the executable run:

 ```
 git clone https://github.com/evris99/mumble-jackson.git